ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

 Now the cpu0 backend is not just a toy.
 It can translate the C++ OOP language into cpu0 instructions without much effort.
-Because the most complex things in language, such as C++ syntex, is handle by front end.
+Because the most complex things in language, such as C++ syntex, is handled by front end.
-LLVM is a real structure follow the compiler theory, any backend of LLVM can benefit from this structure.
+LLVM is an real structure following the compiler theory, any backend of LLVM can benefit from this structure.
-A couple of thousands code can translate OOP language into your backend.
+A couple of thousands lines of code make OOP language translated into your backend.
-And your backend will grow up automatically via the front end support more and more language.
+And your backend will grow up automatically through the front end support languages more and more.

 .. [#] http://jonathan2251.github.com/lbd/ctrlflow.html#risc-cpu-knowledge